 The only way to break that cycle is to start planning ahead.
 Try to build up a reserve equal to six or nine months' living expenses, as well as a savings plan for future projects, trips or luxuries.

 Lastly, you'll get an unpleasant surprise at tax time if you settle your debt.
 That $3,200 is likely taxable income that could bump up your taxes due by $800 or more.

 Here's what I recommend:

 Put the rest of the money into savings.
 Add to it faithfully.
 Even putting $25 into savings every month gives you a sense of control.

-Does a personal finance problem?
-CreditCards.com's Q&A experts answer questions from readers every weekday.
+Does a personal finance problem have you worried?
+Monday through Saturday, CreditCards.com's Q&A experts answer questions from readers.
 Ask a question, or click on any expert to see their previous answers.